any-docs/css/content/guides/cascade/introduction/index.md

 ### Cascade layers

 The cascade order is based on origin type.
 The cascade within each origin type is based on the declaration order of [cascade layers](/en-US/docs/Web/CSS/Reference/At-rules/@layer) within that type.
 For all origins - user-agent, author, or user - styles can be declared within or outside of named or anonymous layers.
-When declared using [`layer`, `layer()`](/en-US/docs/Web/CSS/Reference/At-rules/@import) or {{cssxref("@layer")}}, styles are placed into the specified named layer, or into an anonymous layer if no name is provided.
+When declared using [`layer`, `layer()`](/en-US/docs/Web/CSS/Reference/At-rules/@import) or `@layer`, styles are placed into the specified named layer, or into an anonymous layer if no name is provided.
 Styles declared outside of a layer are treated as being part of an anonymous last declared layer.

 Let's take a look at cascading origin type before diving into cascade layers within each origin type.